JBS ordered to pay $3.6 million after Brazil beef plant's COVID outbreak

 The JBS plant in São Miguel do Guaporé was the main source of contamination and spread of the virus there, a local judge said as he ordered the plant shut last May.

-JBS declined to say whether it would appeal, saying it does not comment on ongoing litigation and adding that its “main goal is to protect the health and security of its 135,00 workforce in Brazil.”
+JBS declined to say whether it would appeal, saying it does not comment on ongoing litigation and adding that its main goal is to protect the health and security of its 145,000 workforce in Brazil.

 Labor prosecutor Helena Romera said in such types of lawsuits, damages paid are reverted to the community.
 In this case, it could be used to buy health equipment to fight the pandemic.
 But JBS may still appeal, she noted.